LiMuon: Light and Fast Muon Optimizer for Large Models: Conclusion

 \section{Conclusion}

-In the paper, we studied the Muon optimizer for training the large-scale models, and proposed a light and fast Muon (LiMuon) optimizer by using lower rank matrices to approximate momentum parameter matrix and momentum-based variance reduced technique.
-Moreover, we studied the convergence properties of our LiMuon optimizer for solving nonconvex stochastic optimization under the generalized smooth condition.
-Some numerical experimental results on training large models to demonstrate efficiency of our LiMuon optimizer.
+In the paper, we proposed a light and fast Muon (LiMuon) optimizer, which \emph{simultaneously} has a lower memory and lower sample complexity than the Muon and its variants.
+Moreover, we studied the convergence properties of our LiMuon optimizer with exact SVD and Newton-Schulz steps, respectively.
+In particular, we proved that our LiMuon with Newton-Schulz obtains a lower sample complexity of $O(\chi_{q}^3\epsilon^{-3})$ under a lower memory than $O(\chi_{q}^4\epsilon^{-4})$ of the Muon with Newton-Schulz~\citep{kim2026convergence}.
+Some numerical experimental results on pre-training large models to demonstrate effectiveness of our LiMuon optimizer.